AIwithSahana/AI-Prompts/Claude-AI/Optimize-Prod-Query.md

 ---------

-### For More Details Visit: https://techworldwithsahana.substack.com/p/slow-queries-killing-your-app
+### For More Details Read: [Slow Queries Killing Your App?](https://techworldwithsahana.substack.com/p/slow-queries-killing-your-app)